Guide

 Don't miss the tenders worth applying for

-TenderMonitor watches AusTender, NSW buy.nsw, and QTenders every five minutes and sends you AI-filtered alerts when contracts matching your trade are published, and again when they're about to close.
+TenderMonitor watches AusTender, NSW buy.nsw, and QLD QTenders every five minutes and sends filtered alerts when a tender matches your profession profile and exact keyword refinements.